nasoboem/frankenmuff/README.md

 [![Big Muff Pi tone bypass - quick mod gets the midrange back by StewMac](https://img.youtube.com/vi/fCx0D6_93Xw/0.jpg)](https://www.youtube.com/watch?v=fCx0D6_93Xw)

-it is very nice from the people of StewMac, that they provide not only a video, but also an [instruction manual](https://www.stewmac.com/globalassets/video-and-ideas/online-resources/reference/stewmac-pedal-mod-kit-instructions/nyc-big-muff-tone-pi-stack-bypass-mod-kit-instructions).
+It is very nice from the people from StewMac, that they provide not only a video, but also an [instruction manual](https://www.stewmac.com/globalassets/video-and-ideas/online-resources/reference/stewmac-pedal-mod-kit-instructions/nyc-big-muff-tone-pi-stack-bypass-mod-kit-instructions).
+But be aware, that this manual is for a specific Big Muff version.
+You have likey a newer version, where the parts do not alligne with the parts in the manual or the video.
+It is, however possible to trace the tone stack, identify the coresponding parts of your Big Muff and apply the modification from the manual.